What is the source of program funding?

 What is the purpose and current status of the ERAP program?

-The program can support tenant and landlord applicants with access to assistance with past-due rent, forward rent in three-month increments and past-due utilities and penalty fees, which will be disbursed directly to the landlords or utility service on the renter’s behalf, in most cases.
+The program supported tenant and landlord applicants with access to assistance with past-due rent, forward rent in three-month increments and past-due utilities and penalty fees, which will be disbursed directly to the landlords or utility service on the renter’s behalf, in most cases.

-The main objectives of the state ERA program are as follows:
+The main objectives of the state ERAP program were as follows:

 Keep people housed during the pandemic by preventing evictions for failure to pay rent

 Serve maximum number of households as quickly as possible while prioritizing those in greatest need